vmencik/soap-async/README.md

 Non-blocking SOAP client using Scala, Play and CXF
 ==================================================
-You can read more about this problem in a blog post at [czechscala.com](http://czechscala.com/2013/05/13/non-blocking-soap-web-services-invocation/) (in English) or at [dev.etnetera.cz](http://dev.etnetera.cz/cz/scala/neblokujici_volani_soap_webovych_sluzeb.html) (in Czech).
+You can read more about this problem in a blog post at [czechscala.com via web.archive.org](http://web.archive.org/web/20141026094403/http://czechscala.wordpress.com/2013/05/13/non-blocking-soap-web-services-invocation) (in English) or at [dev.etnetera.cz](http://dev.etnetera.cz/cz/scala/neblokujici_volani_soap_webovych_sluzeb.html) (in Czech).

 ws-server